bazelbuild/bazel/site/docs/windows.md

 There's no setup necessary.

-On Windows, Bazel builds three output files for `java_binary` rules:
+On Windows, Bazel builds two output files for `java_binary` rules:

 *   a `.jar` file
-*   a shell script that can set up the environment for the JVM and run the binary
+*   a `.exe` file that can set up the environment for the JVM and run the binary
-*   a `.cmd` file (a batch script) that can call Bash with the aforementioned shell script.

 Try building a target from one of our [sample projects](https://github.com/bazelbuild/bazel/tree/master/examples):